-There are several ways you can keep your pet feeling great during the quarantine period.
+There are several ways you can keep your emotional support animal feeling great during the quarantine period.
 We devote special focus to CBD — an all-natural compound that can benefit your pet’s health in a myriad of ways — but we also cover other steps you can take to make quarantine healthy and fun for your furry friend.

 What Is CBD?